rcrews/docs-website/runtime/7.2.0/howto-governance.md

       Lineage offers insight into where data came from and how to determine the impact of changes to data assets.

-  # This is OUT for 7.1.0, per Dave Slack 2/16
-  # - title: Securing Atlas
-  #   url: atlas-securing/index.html
-  #   description: >-
-  #     Configure Atlas' authentication and authorization through Cloudera
-  #     Manager and using access policies in Apache Ranger.

-- column:

   - title: Working with Classifications and Labels
     url: atlas-working-with-classifications/index.html
     description: >-
       How to use Apache Atlas to search for, annotate, classify, and manage data.

+  - title: Leveraging Business Metadata
+    url: atlas-leveraging-business-metadata/index.html
+    description: >-
+      Business Metadata allows you to extend the model that represent a given asset type in Atlas.
+Sets of business metadata can be authorized independently through Ranger so you can manage who has the ability to update which business metadata attributes.

   - title: Managing Business Terms with Atlas Glossaries
     url: atlas-managing-business-terms-with-glossaries/index.html
     description: >-
       Collecting your organization's terms in Atlas helps you build a search index to easily find the data assets you are looking for.

+- column:

+  - title: Configuring and Monitoring Atlas in Cloudera Manager
+    url: atlas-configuring/index.html
+    description: >-
+      Configure Atlas' extractors, monitor status, and access logs using Cloudera Manager.

+  - title: Securing Atlas
+    url: atlas-securing/index.html
+    description: >-
+      Configure Atlas' authentication and authorization through Cloudera Manager and using access policies in Apache Ranger.

+  - title: Migrating Data from Cloudera Navigator to Atlas
+    url: atlas-migrating-from-navigator/index.html
+    description: >-
+      When upgrading from CDH to CDP, you can choose to move your Navigator Data Management metadata into Atlas.

 ---